 Individual Keratin Shrink Links (IKSL): Can't be tightened because of glue.
 Must be removed and reinstalled every 3-6 months

 I have multiple colors in my hair, how does that work?

 For those with highlights: Many extensions come pre-highlighted.
 If your particular color isn't available in pre-highlighted hair, you can get a half pack of one color, and a half pack of another.
-Then I'll use a special technique to make them look highlighted.
-Keep in mind, half packs only come in medium-highest quality.
+Then I'll combine the extensions to make them look highlighted.

 For those with an Ombre/Balayage: (darker at the top, lighter at the bottom) there are some companies that offer ombre'd extensions, like The Hair Shop.
 The colors are shown below.